dmbarbour/awelon/doc/Misc.md

 The runtime overhead for sequence interpretation isn't very high; it can feasibly be modeled using a finite state machine or trie.
 An interpreter could have such a machine built-in for known common sequences.
 An interesting possibility is to dynamically modify this machine based on history for a given instance of the interpreter, leveraging JIT.

 Sequence interpretation is related to ABCD, which will extend ABC with a dictionary of common sequences based on analysis of many projects.
 However, sequence interpretation is local to the interpreter, and potentially specialized to a problem domain or installation.

+### High Level Data Shuffling

+Many common words involve moving values and structures around on the current stack or within the environment.
+For example, `take` and `put` move objects between stack and hand. `juggleK` and `rollK` rotate objects within the hand or current stack respectively. `:label load` and `:label store` will treat named stacks as a form of global memory. `:label goto` will swap the current stack with the named stack.

+Similarly, I expect AO will heavily leverage Huet zipper-based abstractions, which are essentially a form of data shuffling.

+Shuffling operations are very first order.
+However, procedures can be built above them, and they often fade into the background.
+When coupled with iteration and search, shuffling can offer powerful transformations on the environment.

+A single stack is good for a single task.
+Navigation between stacks is useful when modeling multiple tasks, concurrent workflows that are loosely coupled but must occasionally interact.

+### Automatic Visualization

+Programmers often reject concatenative languages without even attempting to learn them.
+My hypothesis is that the learning curve has been too steep: there is a burden to visualize the environment in the head, and a burden to learn a bunch of arcane shuffle words.

+If so, automatic visualization of environment structure, and animation of how it changes across AO code, should relieve much of this burden.

+Conversely, ability to use a little drag and drop or copy-paste through the environment visualization could help specify data shuffling in the tricky cases and when first getting used to the concept.
+It would be a weak form of programming by example.

+### Document-like Structures, Zippers and Folds

+When developing abstractions, it is best to favor those that are compositional, extensible, scalable, reusable across projects and problems, and for which rich domain-generic vocabularies and analyses can be developed.
+Document-like abstractions -  - tend to be much more composable, extensible, and scalable than, for example, records and state machines.
+(In some cases, they are also more general.
+E.g. grammars can model state machines, and tables can model records.)

+A convention I wish to push for AO is to strongly favor these document-like extensible, compositional, reusable abstractions as the foundation for communicating rich structures between higher level components, even when it means rejecting problem-specific or domain-specific structure that might initially seem more convenient.

+Hypotheses:

+1. reusable, composable abstractions will pay for themselves in the large, even if they initially seem slightly inconvenient in the small

+2. manipulating document-like structures on the stacks will work well with standard visualizations, animations, and support effective intuitions and programming-by-example

+An interesting feature of document-like structures is that they can be navigated and manipulated incrementally, using a purely functional cursor called a , a data structured developed by Huet in 1997.
+Thus, navigating and manipulating the environment extends to navigating and manipulating the individual documents. *Effectively, AO's programming environment is analogous to a desktop user environment, with different stacks representing different windows.*

+An interesting convention to help specify datatypes is to model folds:

+## Refactoring

+There is significant utility of being able to refactor at the syntactic layer, i.e. by copy-and-paste or search-and-replace of common code segments.
+When refactoring is easy, it happens often and fluidly and is more readily aided by software.
+AO simplifies this further by favoring a flat namespace - there is no need to parse context to comprehend bindings.

+An AO programming environment should help developers refactor, e.g. highlight sequences of five to twelve words that are seen many times in a codebase, or sequences that already have dedicated names.
+In the latter case, the AO programming environment would implicitly help developers discover and learn existing words.

+Beyond simple pattern matching, we must also concern ourselves with the boundaries, how definitions are aligned and coupled with words.
+For example:

+        word1  word2            word3  word4  e
+        a b c  d e      (vs)    a b    c d

+Well chosen boundaries results in more comprehensible, reusable code.
+AO words are at once functions, modules, and software components.
+Thus the boundaries correspond to interface and coupling decisions.
+Unfortunately, whether boundaries are well chosen is often unclear before there is a great deal of reuse in a broad variety of contexts.

+An AO programming environment should also support developers in exploring different arrangements of boundaries, in addition to other equivalent expressions of the same behavior based on blocks or causal commutativity.

+## Dissassembly and Translation

+An interesting property of AO code is that disassembly of a large ABC constructs is quite feasible in terms of matching code to a dictionary.
+Disassembly can be modeled as a parsing or refactoring problem.
+This feature could be used both for understanding ABC code, and for translating project code between highly divergent dictionaries.